 - There goes the Neighborhood Episode 1 Mouth to Ear - Who are the people who are affected by change and who is bringing it in the gentrification of Brooklyn?

-- Reply All theme music by Breakmaster Cyliner on Song Exploder - A mysterious artist breaks down a surprising process that introduces one of my favorite podcasts.
+- Reply All theme music by Breakmaster Cyliner on Song Exploder - A mysterious artist breaks down a surprising process that introduces another one of the postcasts on this list.

 It is fun to notice that a headphone wearing commuter is obviously listening to a podcast and not music.
 I like to imagine what exact podcast they are listening to.
 Is it a vanilla This American Life, Serial, big box comedy or true crime kind of show; or is it more of a deep cut

 - Technobabble from The Allusionist - How does science fiction language enter our lexicon.
 A delightfully nerdy take on the way we communicate is always supported with dry humor in these podcasts.
 Because I love scifi this is my favorite episode.

 - Why is voting Optional? - To look for answers Today Explained Podcast head to Australia where it isn't.
 Turnout surpasses 90% and elections are celebrated with democracy sausages on the barbie.